dhawal-793/Font-Awesome-Clone/README.md

 [git clone https://github.com/dhawal-793/Font-Awesome-Clone]

-# Getting Started with NewsPanda App
+# Getting Started with Font-Awesome-Clone project

 Open the terminal and cd to the root directory of Font-Awesome-Clone.